realA10001986/Time-Circuits-Display/README.md

 In order to use the GPS receiver for speed, check *Display GPS speed* in the Config Portal.

+If other props using GPS speed are connected via BTTFN, check the option *Increased GPS update rate* in the Config Portal.

 ## Room Condition Mode, Temperature/humidity sensor

 The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity (if applicable), respectively.
 To toggle between normal and room condition mode, enter "111" and press ENTER.